intel/zephyr.js/README.md

 For additional information, see [here](https://www.zephyrproject.org/doc/getting_started/getting_started.html#third-party-x-compilers) on how to setup third-party compilers.

 ### Supported modules on Linux and Zephyr
+See [board summary](docs/boards/summary.md) for some basic comparison information about the boards we've tested on.

 There is only partial support for modules on Linux compared to Zephyr.
 Any hardware specific module (I2C, UART, GPIO, ADC etc.) is not supported on Linux.
 Trying to run a Zephyr specific module on Linux will result in the JavaScript not running